 Selection for the USPS programme takes place in two rounds.

-1. Filling out an application for the Annual programme of the Ukrainian School of Political Studies
+1. Filling out an application for the Annual programme of the Ukrainian School of Political Studies.

 To apply for participation in the programme, you should fill out an application form before a deadline.
 Dates may vary each year.
 Applying for USPS consists of two parts: an application form and a virtual interview.
 Applications, submitted after a specified deadline, will not be accepted for consideration.
 Information you provide in the application is confidential and is not subject to dissemination.